yw-fang/readingnotes/README.md

 2. Morning, 6th September, 2017: sort the dictory, and create a directory-abinitio
 3. Night, 7th September, 2017: create matsci, update some notes in this directory; create render, and move my previous notes taken in 2015 on rendering to this directory.
 4. Night, 8th September, 2017: add an noncollinear plus spin orbital coupling calculation example (Ni monolayer) in openmx
+5. Night, 17th December, 2017: create linux, this directory will maily discuss the shell